American Education System

 You will be expected to participate in classes, both asking and answering questions.
 The teachers in the International Study Center will encourage you to do this as you adjust to studying in the USA.

 Independent study is also a key part of your education.
 This involves accessing the University’s library resources and online materials to enhance your understanding of a topic.
-The International Year program will guide you and teach you skills like managing your time and workload so that you can successfully navigate the rest of your degree.
+Our ISC programs will guide you and teach you skills like managing your time and workload so that you can successfully navigate the rest of your degree.

 Different subjects are assessed in different ways.
 You may have regular assessments in one course and one final exam for another.
 Assessment could take the form of essays, coursework, group work, class participation, presentations, exams or a dissertation.